 The attics at Knole

-The attics are made up of three large areas: the Retainer’s Gallery, South Barracks and Upper Kings Room.
-The Retainer’s Gallery, with its curiously sloped floor and graffiti littering the walls, was once one of Knole’s prized long galleries but had fallen out of favour by 1720.
+With its curiously sloped floor and graffiti littering the walls, the Retainer's Gallery was once one of Knole’s prized long galleries but had fallen out of favour by 1720.
 Despite its elaborately decorated ceiling and impressive fireplaces, the gallery was never designed to be on show and over the years became more of a vault for spare furniture and objects.